cameronrex/Water_Quality_Case_Study-R/README.md

 # Water_Quality_Case_Study-R
-Austin TX Water Quality Case Study in R
+Data Wrangling Case Study in R using Austin TX Water Quality Data (written in R-Studio)
+-From LinkedIn Learning-Data Wrangling in R (2017)

 ### Load in the libraries that we'll need
 library(tidyverse)